top of page

 Rock slide on Coffee Bean or Red Canyon trail in the Mecca Hills

 In the canyon, we found a great example of rock layers deformed by pressure from tectonic plate movement.
-The pressure created an arch-shaped fold.
+The pressure created an anticline fold.

 Times flies when you're hiking in the Mecca Hills.
 There is so much to distract you, but it was time to head back to the car.
 We retuned to the main wash.